 As Ni diffuses outward along the PB, additional Ni from the substrate near the PB could be induced to migrate towards the boundary, driven by the Ni concentration gradient.
-The leaching of Ni in the substrate adjacent to the PB would subsequently initiate a new phase transformation from FCC to BCC.
+The leaching of Ni in the substrate adjacent to the PB would subsequently nucleating a new phase transformation from FCC to BCC.
 Once this new phase forms, the outward diffusion of Ni would primarily be governed by the newly-formed PB, while diffusion through the phase transformation zone would be relatively weakened, leading to a repetition of the process depicted in Fig. 15(c).

 However, this cyclic process would cease when the ferritization fully encloses the liquid lead, blocking its pathway to be in direct contact with the fresh substrate.
 The same applies to the outward diffusion of Ni from the fresh substrate.
-Consequently, the Pb becomes "inactive" in its functionality.
+Consequently, the liquid metal becomes "inactive" in its penetration.
 The SEM results in Fig. 8(b) reflect this situation in a 2D view, where a portion of Pb is entirely enclosed by the depletion zone, indicated by a darker contrast compared to the fresh substrate.